 Authentication in WordPress is used to check users who are trying to login to your site.
 Usually, a username and password are required, but many admins decide to provide that one extra step which makes the site more secure.
 Sometimes, a simple captcha will suffice but when you want maximum protection, you will go for two-step Authentication.

-This method includes username and password, but it adds another verification method; for example, after successful first step login, the system would send you another code via email or SMS in order to guarantee extra security.
+This method includes username and password, but it adds another verification method; for example, after a successful first step login, the system would send you another code via email or SMS in order to guarantee extra security.

-If you want to keep up with technology behind your website powered by WordPress, you will have to keep an eye on updates.
-WordPress will automatically check for new version of itself and also keep track of your plugins and themes.
+If you want to keep up with the technology behind your website powered by WordPress, you will have to keep an eye on updates.
+WordPress will automatically check for a new version of itself and also keep track of your plugins and themes.
 Once WordPress finds an update, it will show you a notification in dashboard.
 Before accepting and installing an update, be sure your themes, plugins and widgets are compatible with your WordPress version.

 Keep in mind that installed plugins or themes from third-party sources are not automatically updated and WordPress won’t be able to inform you about new versions of your plugins/themes.
 If so, be sure to find the updates on your own, usually tracking the developer’s site.

 - User Role

 When there is more than one user on a website, you should consider giving everyone a role.
 User role defines level of access to certain WordPress functions.
 Usually there is only one admin who runs the site and other users get different role depending on their job on the site.

 User roles: Super Admin, Administrator, Editor, Author, Contributor, Subscriber

 - Visual Editor